Table of Contents

 How Can I Make My Cat Happy?

-A happy cat doesn’t just equal more cuddles and bonding time for you and your favourite feline.
-In addition, happy cats may have fewer stress-related health issues, such as urinary tract infections (UTIs) or urinary blockages, and they may even have a lower risk of developing heart disease, says Dr Butzer.
+A happy cat doesn’t just equal more cuddles and bonding time for you and your favorite feline.
+In addition, happy cats may have fewer stress-related health issues, such as fewer urinary tract infections (UTIs) or urinary blockages, and they may even have a lower risk of developing heart disease, says Dr. Butzer.